jquery/learn.jquery.com/page/using-jquery-core/document-ready.md

 });
 ```

-There is a shorthand for `$( document ).ready()` that you will sometimes see; however,
-I recommend against using it if you are writing code that people who aren't experienced
-with jQuery may see.
+Experienced developers sometimes use shorthand for `$( document ).ready()`.
+If you are writing code that people who aren't experienced with jQuery may see, it's best to use the long form.

 ```
 // Shorthand for $( document ).ready()